 We believe that we qualify as a REIT under Sections 856-860 of the Internal Revenue Code and intend to continue to qualify as such.
 To maintain our status as a REIT, we are required to distribute 90% of our ordinary taxable income to our shareholders.
 When selling properties, we have the option of (i) reinvesting the sale price of properties sold, allowing for a deferral of income taxes on the sale, (ii) paying out capital gains to the shareholders with no tax to the company or (iii) treating the capital gains as having been distributed to the shareholders, paying the tax on the gain deemed distributed and allocating the tax paid as a credit to the shareholders.
-We did not dispose of any of our properties in 2006, and we distributed all of our 2006, 2005, and 2004 ordinary taxable income to our shareholders.
+We did not dispose of any of our properties in 2006, and we distributed all of our 2006, and 2004 ordinary taxable income to our shareholders.
 In 2005, \$33.5 million of the gains from the property disposal were reinvested in replacement properties and approximately \$3.5 million of the gains were distributed to shareholders.
-Gains from the property disposed in 2004 were distributed to shareholders.
 No provision for income taxes was necessary in 2006, 2005, or 2004.
 Over the last five years, dividends paid per share have been \$1.64 for 2006, \$1.60 for 2005, \$1.55 for 2004, \$1.47 for 2003, and \$1.39 for 2002.